• Menu

 Rio Lagartos Yucatan

 Rio Largartos is the summer nesting and birthing place for the Celestun Flamingos after spending the winter in Celestun.
-It is a 2.5-hour drive from Merida to the northern part of the peninsula where Rio Largartos is located.
-It is a small town with a boardwalk which is famous for its pink sunsets.
+It is a 2.5-hour drive from Merida to the northern part of the peninsula, where Rio Largartos is located.
+It is a small town with a boardwalk famous for its pink sunsets.

-If you are visiting the Yucatan Peninsular during Summer we would recommend travelling to Rio Lagartos instead of Celestun to see the flamingos.
+If you are visiting the Yucatan Peninsular during summer, we recommend travelling to Rio Lagartos instead of Celestun to see the flamingos.

 Where To Eat in Celestun

-There are at least 13 restaurants to choose from in and around Celestun, their specialities are seafood and local Mexican cuisine.
+There are at least 13 restaurants in and around Celestun, and their specialities are seafood and local Mexican cuisine.

 Merida Hotel